How to Lighten Scars at Home

 This personal predicament led me to seek ways to lighten my old childhood scars as well as my inevitable new ones.
-I never considered trying out any form of cosmetic operation as I am too scared.
-As much as possible, I wanted something non-invasive as I am very afraid of irreversibly damaging my skin.
-With this in mind, I had been fascinated by simple, topical remedies for my overly-sensitive skin.
-From merely using whitening lotions to using whitening soaps, which did not really work the way I expected them to, I opted to look for the less ordinary or less familiar regimens.
-In my experience, I have kept four items which I believe had given me the best results so far.
+I never considered trying out any form of cosmetic operation, as I am too scared.
+I wanted something non-invasive, as I am very afraid of irreversibly damaging my skin.
+With this in mind, I became fascinated by simple, topical remedies for my overly-sensitive skin.
+After trying whitening lotions and using whitening soaps, neither of which worked the way I expected them to, I opted to look for less ordinary and familiar regimens.
+Eventually, I found a few items that gave me good results, and I continue to use them to this day.

 The first two items are a detergent soap and a natural body scrubber.
 To be honest, I never thought the this would work for me.
 Perla White Soap had been a household name in the Philippines in hand-washing clothes, particularly in laundering white garments and baby stuff as it is very effective in bleaching and removing stains.
 I remember my mother would always have a Perla soap in her laundry basket.
 She said it doesn't hurt the skin and is very effective as a whitening laundry soap.
 I had also been using the soap in my own laundry for quite some time now and it never failed me.
 The packaging has changed, but it is the same old Perla since the first time I remembered my mother using it.
 Perla is actually an organic soap made of mostly coconut-based components, which is why it is not harsh and does not leave the skin dry like other detergent soaps do.